Alliance Mural

 We are pleased to announce ACRe received a grant from the 2024 Salem County Arts Re-Grant program, to paint the Alliance Mural!

-Much of the Alliance mural will be visible from the neighboring Alliance Cemetery and Alliance Synagogue, and visible from cars driving by on the county road Gershal Avenue.
+Much of the Alliance mural is visible from the neighboring Alliance Cemetery and Alliance Synagogue, and visible from cars driving by on the county road Gershal Avenue.

 To support the mural with a PayPal donation, select "Use this donation for: Alliance Mural."